 Watch our videos: Indigenous Perspectives on Protected Areas, Transforming Conservation: Indigenous Protected and Conserved Areas in Ontario and Protected Areas and Climate Action in Ontario: A Cross Cultural dialogue

 Featured are highlights from three gatherings with members of Indigenous communities, researchers, and representatives of conservation organizations and government agencies.
-These people came together to explore approaches to decolonizing conservation and establishing protected areas that honour Indigenous responsibilities, rights and interests.
+We came together to explore approaches to decolonizing conservation and establishing protected areas that honour Indigenous responsibilities, rights and interests.

 What We Are Doing

 Ontario Nature has a long record of getting millions of hectares of wild spaces protected throughout the province.
-We aim to ensure that Ontario meets the 2025 and 2030 targets.
-There is no time to waste.
+We aim to ensure that Ontario meets the 30 x 30 target.
+To that end we are:

-That’s why we’re working to build strong alliances with our Nature Network member groups, Indigenous partners, industry leaders, and conservation organizations across the country.
-Together we are forging promising paths forward.
+- Working to build strong alliances with our Nature Network member groups, Indigenous partners, industry leaders, and conservation organizations.

 What You Can Do